Blobfolio/refract/README.md

 ## Installation

-Debian and Ubuntu users can just grab the pre-built `.deb` package from the [release page](https://github.com/Blobfolio/refract/releases/latest), and Arch Linux users can pull it from [AUR](https://aur.archlinux.org/packages/refract-bin) (community-maintained).
+Debian and Ubuntu users with x86-64 CPUs can just grab the pre-built `.deb` package from the [release page](https://github.com/Blobfolio/refract/releases/latest), and Arch Linux users can pull it from [AUR](https://aur.archlinux.org/packages/refract-bin) (community-maintained).

-To use refract on other environments, it needs to be built from source.
+To use refract in other environments, it needs to be built from source.

 Thankfully, [Rust](https://www.rust-lang.org/)/[Cargo](https://github.com/rust-lang/cargo) make this pretty easy: